snandasena/finding-lane-lines-on-the-road/README.md

 [![Challenge](resources/Challenge.png)](https://youtu.be/FQlkyQmXtiI)

-## Indentified Protential Shortcommings
+## Identified Potential Shortcomings
-* In this project we only used Hough line transform.
-But, there are curve lines can be foud while driving on the roads
+* In this project, we only used Hough line transform.
+But, there are curve lines that can be found while driving on the roads
-* Selecting a dynamic region vetices for the interest area (ROI) was a challenge due to dyanmic images
+* Selecting dynamic region vertices for the interest area (ROI) was a challenge due to dynamic images
-* There will be a challenge to apply this pipeline, when we have steep roads
+* There will be a challenge to apply this pipeline when we have steep roads

-## Suggest Improvements
+## Suggested Improvements
 * For further improvements, CNN(Convolutional Neural Network) can be applied.
-* Provided test images and video clips contains clear roads and great weather conditions.
-This pipeline can be improved with different enviromental condtions and can be found more insights
+* Provided test images and video clips contain clear roads and great weather conditions.
+This pipeline can be improved with different environmental conditions and can be found more insights.

 ## References
 * [Introduction to Computer Vision - Udacity](https://www.udacity.com/course/introduction-to-computer-vision--ud810)